carlesgutierrez/carlesgutierrez.github.io/_posts/code/2017-12-22-yolo2-tracker-osc.md

 ---
 layout: article
 title: Yolo2 Tracker OSC
-excerpt: "Camera tracks pedestrians with Yolo2 and tries to identify certain actions.
-Sends results throught Network like OSC protocol"
+excerpt: "Camera tracks pedestrians with Yolo2 -> Track their rectangle positions and dimensions -> Identify certain actions -> Send all filtered results by OSC (or others Network protocols if you wish) for a Real-Time use.
+I have this running around 17 Fps using a Nvidia 1060 graphics card"
 category: code
 image:
   feature:
   teaser: trackerYolo2_plaza_teaser.PNG
   thumb:
   credit:
   creditlink:
 tags: [tracking, publicspace, tool]
 ---